hfiguiere/eyeo-helpers/README.md

 it still seems to work better than the default.
 I'll likely have a go at making the predictions more intelligent in the future.

-## Updates

-Once installed the extension should keep itself updated automatically.
-I'm hoping we can add more useful functionality in the future.